 Young Living is such a versatile company for those that would like to live a chemical free life.
 That’s why I love it so much.
-I have been able to ditch almost every chemical in my home and successfully switch to healthy, plant based equivalents.
+I’ve been able to ditch almost every chemical in my home and successfully switch to healthy, plant based equivalents.

 Most people, however, find the idea of going cold-turkey a little difficult.
 Well, in actuality, they find it too expensive.
 So I wanted to show you, how you can gradually switch and ditch your chemicals for healthier options over the course of a year’s time.
 Yes it is an investment, but it’s worth it.
 Trust me.